 Communicate clearly, simply, frequently

 Communicating clearly, simply, frequently is paramount as well because the more complicated, abstract, or extraneous information is right, the more difficult it will be for people to process it.
-This can result in people not only having difficulty with processing information, people will also have a cognitive freeze, low performance, and higher levels of job insecurity.
+This can result in people not only having difficulty with processing information, but people will also have a cognitive freeze, low performance, and higher levels of job insecurity.

 In conclusion, if pandemic taught us anything, it is that work-life integration is just as key as work-life balance – for me, this includes a focus on my own physical and mental health.
 Working hard and ensuring that I am able to take time to enjoy the company of others virtually whilst having fun.
-Fun activities during personal time for me start from walking my dog (Casper) and spending time with my fussy cat (Brian).
-Running and hiking in parks around North Vancouver are new outdoor activities I started since the commencement of social distancing due to the Corona-virus pandemic.
-During my walks, I enjoy the chance to listen to academic/book review based podcasts by authors and many inspiring everyday activities.
+Fun activities during the personal time for me start from walking my dog (Casper) and spending time with my fussy cat (Brian).
+Running and hiking in parks around North Vancouver are new outdoor activities I started since the commencement of social distancing due to the Coronavirus pandemic.
+During my walks, I enjoy the chance to listen to academic/book review-based podcasts by authors and many inspiring everyday activities.

 Founder | Executive Director at PARKER HR Solutions

 An active member of the Society for Human Resource Management (SHRM), currently working to attain Ph.D. at Simon Fraser University.
 Gifty holds a Masters’s degree in Business Administration with a specialization in Employee Relations from the University of Leicester and a Master’s degree in Adult Learning from the University of British Columbia in Canada.
 She acts on her role as the Founder of PARKER HR Solutions, a consulting company focused on talent acquisition, performance management, and learning and development solutions – In this role, she experiences first-hand the complexity of supporting experienced Managers faced with the difficulty of administering and managing human resource functions in their roles.